ROCm/rocm-install-on-linux/docs/how-to/native-install/includes/ubuntu-multi-install.rst

 .. _ubuntu-multi-install:

-Multi-version install is for the special case, when you need multiple versions of ROCm on the same machine, not just the newest.
-If you just want to install the latest use the steps in :ref:`ubuntu-register-repo` and :ref:`ubuntu-install`.

-1. Package signing key
+1. Set up your package signing key following the steps in :ref:`ubuntu-package-key`.

-   This step is the same as previously described, follow the steps in :ref:`ubuntu-package-key`..

-2. Register kernel-mode driver
+2. Register the kernel-mode driver.

    Add the AMDGPU repository for the driver.